Statement of Faith

 Matthew 3:6, 16; Acts 8:38-39; Acts 2:41-42; Romans 6:3-5; John 14:15

-The Lord's Supper is the second ordinance of the Church.
+The Lord’s Supper is the second ordinance of the Church.
 It is a symbolic act of obedience whereby believers remember the death of the Lord Jesus and anticipate His second coming.
-The bread symbolizes His body and the juice symbolizes His blood.
+The bread symbolizes His body, and the juice symbolizes His blood.
 It does not aid in salvation in any way.
-Here at Lighthouse we partake on the first Sunday of the month.

 1 Corinthians 11:23-30